- Home

 Removing a spinal cord tumour (laminectomy)

-The most common surgery for spinal cord tumours is called a laminectomy.
-In this procedure, the surgeon makes an opening through the skin, muscle and a vertebra in the spinal column to remove the tumour.
-A laminectomy is usually performed under general anaesthetic.
+The most common surgery for spinal cord tumours is a laminectomy.
+The surgeon makes an opening through the skin, muscle and a vertebra in the spinal column to remove the tumour.
+You usually have a general anaesthetic for this type of surgery.

 → READ MORE: What to expect after surgery